 - base any prescribed burning of forests and woodlands on ecological principles and independent, peer-reviewed risk assessment incorporating land use planning, residential design and community preparedness into risk reduction strategies.

-- investigate the impacts of a drying and warming climate on forest and woodlands in the south west and formulate strategies for adaptive management (see also The Greens (WA) Climate Change policy)
+- investigate the impacts of a drying and warming climate on forest and woodlands in the south west and formulate strategies for maximising forest health and resilience (see also The Greens (WA) Climate Change policy)

 - oppose the expansion of open cut mining in forest and woodland ecosystems, including bauxite mining in the northern Jarrah forest and mineral sands mining on the Whicher Scarp (see also The Greens (WA) Mining policy)

-- support and develop ecotourism and the associated high-value fine woodcraft sector (see also The Greens (WA) Arts & Culture policy)
+- support and develop ecotourism and high-value fine woodcraft (see also The Greens (WA) Arts & Culture policy)

 - establish a fully resourced and trained Independent Rural Fire Service

-- develop a comprehensive State Climate Change Risk Assessment and Adaptation Strategy
+- increase funding and resources for State Government fire fighting equipment and volunteer brigades to develop a comprehensive State Climate Change Risk Assessment and Adaptation Strategy

 - improve our bushfire early warning systems, including social media, SMS and telephone alerts